-Brian laundrie manhunt: Cassie laundrie unleashes after Gabby Petito homicide
+Brian Laundrie manhunt: Cassie Laundrie unleashes after Gabby Petito homicide

 BRIAN LAUNDRIE MANHUNT: FLORIDA PARK DOCUMENTS CONFIRM FAMILY CAMPED OUT AFTER GABBY PETITO DISAPPEARANCE

 Cassie Laundrie told the protesters that her children had been crying since Saturday – when the news about the Fort De Soto Park camping trip emerged.
+They ate s'mores at the campsite between 2 p.m. and 8 p.m. before heading out because the children had school the next morning, she said Monday.
+That was the last time she said she spoke with her brother or parents.

 She said she doesn't know how Petito died and also confirmed that her brother flew home for several days in mid- to late-August before returning to Utah just days before Petito was last seen alive.
 The cross-country flights had been widely rumored online for weeks.